An official website of the United States government

 OOD/CDO turnover folders contain an environmental staff recall roster and coordinating instructions for emergency reporting (e.g., hazardous substance spills).
 MCAS and tenant unit response plans and other contingency plans or procedures require the OOD/CDO to be contacted immediately after contacting emergency response personnel.

-All MCAS units will appoint Unit Environmental Compliance Coordinators (ECCs or UECs).
+All MCAS units will appoint Unit Environmental Compliance Coordinators (ECCs).
 ECCs shall:

 • Complete the MCAS Miramar Hazardous Waste Coordinator's (HWC) Course.
 Unusual exceptions to this requirement must be approved by the station CETEP Coordinator.